 If you don’t have the time, the patience, and the discipline to study charts and do research, then you’re better off investing in equity funds, which requires almost no effort to make good money in the long-term.

-However, my advise is to not choose between the two, but to increase your cashflow so you can invest in both.
+However, my advice is to not choose between the two but to increase your cash flow so you can invest in both.

 From Mr. J